 Summer is here!
 Day length is at its maximum and the garden reaches peak growth this month.
-With many now working from home and some in a self-imposed isolation there is plenty of time to get in the garden, just don’t forget to take time to enjoy it too!
+With many now working from home more often than in the past there is more time to get in the garden, just don’t forget to take time to enjoy it too!
 Here is your June garden to do list:

 Continue to mow at a longer length for improved drought tolerance.
-Don’t be alarmed if the lawn starts to go brown this month.
+Don’t be alarmed if the lawn starts to go brown this month, if it hasn’t already because of the drought.
 It is part of the natural process and it will return when the rains do in autumn.
-If you have already been mowing on your highest setting you may just find that your lawn lasts a few more weeks than others.
+If you have already been mowing on your highest setting you may just find that your lawn lasts a bit longer than others.

 As with May, there are weeds aplenty.
 If left unchecked in May they will undoubtedly be more mature and therefore easier to identify and, with the exception of a few, easier to remove.

 Keep at the weeding little and often to break the cycle.
 If you allow weeds to go to seed now, you will find you have colossal amounts of weed come the autumn when it all germinates in the rains.

 Bramble is fairly easy to dig out, but persistent weeds with invasive creeping roots such as bindweed are a pain and it is important to keep on top of things to prevent the weeds swamping your desired plants and setting seed.

 Follow my May advice to keep weeds at bay.